 You may be tempted to breastfeed while in the car for convenience or to keep your baby calm, but this would put your newborn at risk, should you have an accident.

 Roads are busier, cars faster, accidents and fatalities more common.
-Car seats weren’t just invented to make more money from parents (though with the hefty price tag you might think so).
+Car seats weren’t just invented to make more money from parents.
+Although with the hefty price tag you might think so!
 Use them.

 If you need to breastfeed or your baby is crying, it is best to take a rest stop, let everyone get out and stretch their legs and tend to your newborn.

-What kind of car seat do I need for a newborn?
+What kind of car seat do I need for a traveling with a newborn?

 You can choose between an infant seat or an infant to toddler convertible car seat.